-CLEAR’s Lean Action Learning Research Collaborative (LARLC) intends to bring together approximately 10 selected hospitals/ integrated healthcare systems with a commitment to lean as an overall management operating system to culturally transform the organization to provide continuous improvement to add value in the delivery of care to patients.
+CLEAR’s Lean Action Learning Research Collaborative (LARLC) brings together leading hospitals/health systems in the US and Canada, who are committed to lean as an overall management operating system to culturally transform the organization to provide continuous improvement to add value in the delivery of care to patients.
 Over at least five years, we aim to execute a variety of research projects across the selected organizations, including longitudinal studies, evaluating the impact of lean management on performance outcomes.

 LARLC’s research goals are to: